nwelsh/nicoles-books/README.md

 - [x] filter by rating style
 - [ ] color stylesheet/pallet
 - [ ] add all data
+- [ ] fix alignment of cards when 2

 sidebar
 - [x] Total count